-3. Deliverables of the Data Analysis Project (30%)
+3. Deliverables of the Data Analysis Project (40%)

 Each student must create its own Jupyter notebooks on its own Google Colaboratory account, with a sharing permission "available to anyone with the link".
-While team work is allowed, and even encouraged, each notebook must be individual.
+While teamwork is allowed, and even encouraged, each notebook must be individual.
 For example, a common piece of work can give birth to different explorations and personal interpretations.
 A criterion grid for the evaluation of these deliverable will be published at the beginning of the course.

-4. Second part: Conferences and mini-fresks
+4. Second part: Conferences for Active Multimedia Conferences